Drivers of Nest Success and Stochastic Population Dynamics of the Common Eider (Somateria mollissima)

 David N. Koons

 Iles, David Thomas, "Drivers of Nest Success and Stochastic Population Dynamics of the Common Eider (Somateria mollissima)" (2012).
 All Graduate Theses and Dissertations.
-Paper 1279.
+1279.